 What makes Scottrade one of the best online brokerage accounts for beginners is their educational offerings.
 If you’re new to investing, you’ll benefit from their online courses and webinars geared towards helping you start investing.
 Additionally, Scottrade is among the leaders in investment selection, so you have plenty of options to consider.
 Lastly, Scottrade has a competitive $7.00 per trade commission price and an extensive nationwide branch network.

 One thing to keep in mind with Scottrade is they require an opening balance of $2,500.
 However, you can save on your taxes and open a Scottrade IRA account for as little as $500.
 If you’d like to read more about their platform, check out our Scottrade Review.

-The final best online broker for beginners is TradeKing.
-TradeKing, like Scottrade, is geared towards self-directed, do-it-yourself investors; although the company does offer a robo-advisor service through their TradeKing Advisors division.
+The final best online broker for beginners is Ally Invest, formerly known as TradeKing.
+Ally bought TradeKing because, like Scottrade, the investment firm was geared towards self-directed, do-it-yourself investors.

-TradeKing also has extensive educational offerings as well as a huge social media presence to provide assistance to investors in real-time.
-Like Motif Investing, TradeKing only charges $4.95 per trade, making the discount broker the cheapest in the industry.
+Ally Invest, through TradeKing, now offers extensive educational offerings as well as a huge social media presence to provide assistance to investors in real-time.
+Like Motif Investing, Ally Invest only charges $4.95 per trade, making the discount broker the cheapest in the industry.
 This commitment to being low-cost and maintaining a cheap pricing structure can be seen throughout TradeKing’s services.